shorebirdtech/docs/docs/faq.md

 If you have questions not answered here, please ask!
 Both filing an issue or asking on [Discord](https://discord.gg/shorebird)) work.

-### What is "code push"?

-Code push, also referred to as "over the air updates" (OTA) is a cloud service enabling Flutter developers to deploy updates to their apps in production.
-Shorebird currently works on Android and iOS (alpha) and will eventually work everywhere Flutter works.

-"Code Push" is a reference to the name of a deploy feature used by the React Native community from [Microsoft](https://appcenter.ms) and [Expo](https://expo.dev), neither of which support Flutter.

 ### What is the difference between a patch and a release?

 We use the term "release" to mean preparing a binary for the app stores.
 In